Aiswariya-R/IPL-Tableau/README.md

 - Tableau: Utilized for creating visualizations and dashboards to present the insights derived from the data.

 ## Visualisations
-The visualizations are designed to provide clear and insightful representations of the IPL data, helping you understand trends, performances, and predictions at a glance.
+The visualisations are designed to provide clear and insightful representations of the IPL data, helping you understand trends, performances, and predictions at a glance.

 ### Dashboard Features
 1. **Interactivity:** All dashboards are interactive, allowing you to filter and drill down into specific data points for a more detailed analysis.